ph0wn/ph0wn.github.io/README.md

 ### Navigation
-Navigation is defined in the file `_data/navigation.yml`. you can add or remove items from the navigation bar by modifying this file. but first to add/remove a page, you need to add/remove the page from the `_pages` folder. feel free to refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) for more details.
+Navigation is defined in the file `_data/navigation.yml`. you can add or remove items from the navigation bar by modifying this file. but first, to add/remove a page, you need to add/remove the page from the `_pages` folder. feel free to refer to the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/navigation/) for more details.

 ####  Sponsors
-the sponsors images can be found in the folder `assets/images/sponsors/`. to add or modify a sponsor, you need to add the image to the folder and update the file `_pages/sponsors.html`.
+the sponsors' images can be found in the folder `assets/images/sponsors/`.
+To add or modify a sponsor, you need to add the image to the folder and update the file `_pages/sponsors.html`.

 for example, under the sponsors variable: